v-pbartley/openhack-mc4h/Challenge-04/Readme.md

 Q: In what field does "name" work?
 What is FHIR matching against?

-Azure API for FHIR, supports _almost_ all resource-specific search parameters defined by the FHIR specification.
+Azure API for FHIR supports _almost_ all resource-specific search parameters defined by the FHIR specification.
 The only search parameters not supported are listed here: [R4 Unsupported Search Parameters](https://github.com/microsoft/fhir-server/blob/main/src/Microsoft.Health.Fhir.Core/Data/R4/unsupported-search-parameters.json).

 ## Step 2 - Perform both Common and Composite Searches